"Now Listen to Me..."

 The film’s quieter moments, such as Bonnie visiting her mother, or composing a poem for the newspapers, effectively convey a lyrical poignancy.
 Bonnie and Clyde further impresses with an ability to seamlessly shift to deadpan humour as when our bank robbers steal a car from the middle-class couple Eugene (Gene Wilder) and Velma (Evans Evans), or heartfelt tragedy as Blanche’s hysterical outbursts occur when seeing her husband Buck succumb to a devastatingly lethal gunshot wound.
 The increasingly engaging relationship between Clyde and Bonnie from its inception to an astonishingly intense, bullet-riddled, but stylised conclusion, is dealt with in a refreshingly open and intimate fashion more befitting of the French New Wave than most of the past American gangster genre.
 Neither are the rest of the narrative developments delivered in a purely straightforward fashion.
 This is the story of Bonnie and Clyde, creatively reimagined as an incredibly attractive and stylishly impulsive duo, who rob banks with a naive passion for the thrill of control over what would otherwise be their unforgivingly harsh, dull and dreary depression-era lives.

 One thing that must have pleased the outgoing PCA was the film’s familiar and morally upright message that “crime doesn’t pay," despite being uniquely and timely delivered with all the shattering force of a Thompson machine gun.
-The crime spree will begin on TCM (updated) Friday, February 3 (late evening) at 1:15am PST.
+The crime spree will begin on TCM (updated) Friday, May 19 at 7:15pm PST.
 The TCM schedule can be confirmed by clicking on any of the above images.
 For those who live in parts of the U.S. other than the western region, the time zone can be adjusted in the upper right-hand corner of TCM's programme.

 The more psychologically disturbing, (than monstrously horrifying) 1941 version of Dr. Jekyll and Mr. Hyde has Spencer Tracy in the title role.
 This was previously analysed here.
 The Dr. will begin his transformation in the early morning of Saturday, February 27 at 3am PST.

 Lastly, there's Double Indemnity, film noir's diabolical answer on how to cash in an insurance policy and previously reviewed here.
-Its "planning and execution" will start on TCM Sunday, February 28 at 12:45pm PST.
+The planning and execution will start on TCM Sunday, February 28 at 12:45pm PST.